-Types of Small Claims Cases
+Types of Cases

-Small claims courts handle a wide variety of cases.
-From a security deposit on a rental to a motor vehicle accident.
+Most cases for the recovery of money can be heard in small claims court.
+This could be an action to get your security deposit back, or an action to recover money for damage done to your vehicle after a car accident.
 The only types of cases that are prohibited are an assignment of a claim (whereby you transfer your interest in a case for someone else to collect), a divorce, or a case filed by a collection agency or agents.

 Who is the judge in a Small Claims Court case?

-The trial is relatively informal compared to a normal trial.
+Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
 There are no rules of evidence.
 Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
-Trials generally are pretty short (15-20 minutes).
+A small claims court trial is much quicker, often lasting between 15-20 minutes.
 If a jury trial is required, the trial could last a few hours.

 Knox County Court Locations

-Precincts 1, 2, 3 & 4 Courthouse in the City of Benjamin
+Countywide Courthouse in the City of Benjamin